xantux/euler-problems/README.md

 This is a project from everyone to everyone, no doubt about it.
 Once a pull request will be merged you will became a **SOLVER** se the `SOLVER.md` file for further details

-## What about Licence? ##
+## What about License? ##
-I think that the proper licence for this project is the GPLv2 licence, se the `LICENCE` file for further details.
+I think that the proper license for this project is the GPLv2 license, se the `LICENSE` file for further details.